DevExpress/devextreme-documentation/concepts/05 UI Components/RangeSelector/10 Visual Elements/10 Scale/20 Major Scale Ticks.md

 		}
 	};

 Major ticks can be arranged on the scale in several different ways.
 By default, major ticks arrange automatically.
-If you are not satisfied with major ticks arranged like that, you can specify a custom interval for the ticks using the [tickInterval](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/tickInterval '/Documentation/ApiReference/UI_Components/dxRangeSelector/Configuration/scale/tickInterval/') option.
+If you are not satisfied with major ticks arranged like that, you can specify a custom interval for the ticks using the [tickInterval](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/tickInterval '/Documentation/ApiReference/UI_Components/dxRangeSelector/Configuration/scale/tickInterval/') property.